-Pedro Capitão Barbosa has a degree from the New University of Lisbon (2010) and has obtained a LL.M. in Finance & Law from the Duisenberg School of Finance (in partnership with the University of Amsterdam).
-He has been a member of the Portuguese Bar Association since 2014.
+Moreover, he advises on the restructuring, governance and regulatory matters of investment funds, particularly in venture capital.
+Pedro has a degree from the New University of Lisbon (2010) and has obtained a LL.M. in Finance & Law from the Duisenberg School of Finance (in partnership with the University of Amsterdam).
+He completed accounting training for lawyers at the University of Lisbon and has been a member of the Portuguese Bar Association since 2014.